Protobi users have the flexibility of uploading their own dataset, and setting up a project space independently.

 Q2 is a numeric question where respondents enter multiple percentages that sum to 100.
 Each variable for which the respondent enters a percentage is its own question.
 For Q2, after extracting the common title text, we compact the group to mean.

 Also set a custom "Round by..." for the group Q2, so that the distributions are more concise.
 You can look at the underlying distributions by pressing on the blue triangles to the left.

 For categorical groups of questions like ratings or rankings we recommend compacting the view to a top box score.

 Q13 is a group of ratings questions, more specifically it's a group of 7-point scale questions.
-For this type of question we put the numbers up front if there's formatting, and compact the group to top box.
+For this type of question, put the numbers up front if there's formatting, and compact the group to top box.